rtuechsen/smartplug/README.md

 Install Ubuntu 24.04 as virtual machine or WSL.
 Set a user name and a password.

-Configure git:
 Install git using `sudo apt -y install git`.
-`git config --global user.name "YOUR_NAME"`
-`git config --global user.email "YOUR_EMAIL"`
-To store your git password (AS PLAINTEXT - DO NOT USE A PASSWORD YOU ARE USING SOMEWHERE ELSE !!!):
-`git config --global credential.helper store`
-`git config --global user.password YOUR_PASSWORD`
-Note that there are no Quotes around the password in contrast to user name or email.

 Clone this repo using: `git clone https://gitlab.com/proi3/smartplug-dirigent.git`